ArgonautGit/ytGUI/README.md

 # ytGUI
-A simple based around youtube-dl.
+A simple based gui on youtube-dl.

 This program is written in Java and uses the swing library.